tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs code_suggestions_suggestion_source %}

-Source where the suggestion is retried from.
+Source where the suggestion is retrieved from.
 This can be either the cache or network.

 {% enddocs %}